danthegoodman1/IceDBSegment/README.md

 # IceDBWorker

-IceDB Insert and Merge worker
+IceDB Insert and Merge worker for segment to write directly to it.

+Uses a custom merge query for deduplication on the `messageId` field.

 ## Developing